-6. Amounts primarily reflect Customer and other receivables, premises, equipment and software costs and banking book U.S. government and agency securities at fair value.
+Amounts primarily reflect Customer and other receivables, premises, equipment and software costs and banking book U.S. government and agency securities at fair value.

-7. Amounts reflect letters of credit and other financial guarantees obtained by the Firm and provided to counterparties to satisfy collateral requirements, lending commitments, forward-starting securities purchased under agreement to resell and forward-starting securities borrowed.
+7. Amounts reflect outstanding letters of credit and other financial guarantees issued by third-party banks to certain of the Firm's counterparties, lending commitments, forwards starting securities purchased under agreement to resell and securities borrowed, and central counterparty commitments.
 For a further discussion of the Firm's commitments, see Note 14 (Commitments, Guarantees and Contingencies) to the consolidated financial statements in Part II, Item 8 of the 2024 Form 10-K.

-8. Amounts reflect standby letters of credit and other financial guarantees issued, liquidity facilities, and client clearing guarantees.
+Amounts reflect standby letters of credit and other financial guarantees issued by the Firm to certain counterparties, liquidity facilities and client clearing guarantees.
 For a further discussion of the Firm's guarantees, see Note 14 (Commitments, Guarantees and Contingencies) to the consolidated financial statements in Part II, Item 8 of the 2024 Form 10-K.